slimphp/Slim/docs/views-custom.markdown

         }
     }

-The custom View can do whatever it wants, so long as it ultimately returns the template’s rendered output.
-A custom View makes it easy to integrate popular PHP template systems, like Twig or Smarty.
+The custom view can do whatever it wants, so long as it returns the template’s rendered output as a string.
+A custom view makes it easy to integrate popular PHP template systems like Twig or Smarty.

-See the [Slim-Extras](https://github.com/codeguy/Slim-Extras) repository on GitHub for many different custom Views for different PHP template languages.
+You can browse ready-to-use custom views that work with popular PHP template engines in the [Slim-Extras](https://github.com/codeguy/Slim-Extras) repository on GitHub.

-The custom View class will have access to any data passed to it by the Slim application's `render()` instance method.
-The custom View can access this data array with `$this->data`.
+The custom view may access data passed to it by the Slim application's `render()` instance method.
+The custom view can access this array of data with `$this->data`.
 Here is an example.

 ## The Route